Skip to content

 High-quality voice cloning and synthesis via WebSocket streaming.

-import { ElevenLabsTTS } from '@lukeocodes/composite-voice';
+import { ElevenLabsTTS } from 'composite-voice';

 const tts = new ElevenLabsTTS({